ccme/ccmed/README.md

 Idea
 -----
-Think gmail, twitter, and github for encrypted secure email (s/mime).
-It does not compete with gmail, twitter, or github...  ccmed is only for encrypted message communication.
+Think gmail, twitter, skype, and github for encrypted secure email (s/mime).
+It does not compete with gmail, twitter, skype, or github...  ccmed is only for encrypted message communication.

 History
 -------
-ccmed was designed as a secure way to exchange e-mail for healthcare.
-The great work of [The Direct Project](http://wiki.directproject.org/) lead to an emerging standard for encrypting messages for secure communications in healthcare.
-It called for the creation of Health Information Serive Providers, or HISPs, that would facilitate the exchange of health information in a secure way.
-Since *The Direct Project* choose to use S/MIME as the method, it meant that regular old email systems could be used as a transport for health information.
+ccmed was designed as a secure way to exchange e-mail for health care.
+The great work of [The Direct Project](http://wiki.directproject.org/) lead to an emerging standard for encrypting messages for secure communications in health care.
+It called for the creation of Health Information Service Providers, or HISPs, that would facilitate the exchange of health information in a secure way.
+Since *The Direct Project* choose to use S/MIME as the method, it meant that regular old email systems could be used as a transport health information.
 The problem is that few email readers support S/MIME.

-Does that mean ccmed is only for healthcare?
-No!  ccmed allows anyone to create their own secure email server that includes a message viewer that understands encrypted and signed messages... all in a single platform.
+Does that mean ccmed is only for health care?
+No!  ccmed allows anyone to create their own secure email server that includes a message viewer which understands encrypted and signed messages... all in a single platform.

 ccMe.com
 --------
-ccMe is the central node for two purposes and is *not required* to use ccmed:
+ccMe.com has three purposes and is *not required* to use ccmed:

-1. ccme.com is the free hosted version of ccmed.  ccme.com is an easy to remember email address.
+1. Free Hosted Solution. ccme.com is the free hosted version of ccmed.  ccme.com is an easy to remember email address.
 It will allow users to freely use secure e-mail without having to setup their own HISP or ccmed.
 It has an easy to remember name, and as a brand, everyone will know a ccme.com email address will only work with encrypted, signed, email.
 So don't send spam to it since it will just be ignored.
-And if you do spam, your certificates will get delisted from policy files that attest that you do not do spam.
+And if you do spam, your certificates will get de-listed from policy files that attest that you do not do spam.
-2. It is the central node that caches all directory services for other ccmed servers that want to participate in name lookup or company lookup functions.
+2. Directory Services.
+It is the central node that caches all directory services for other ccmed servers that want to participate in name/company/org lookup functions.
+The directory services of ccmed are distributed and hierarchical, but ccme.com rolls up all the addresses into a single global indexed and querable place.
+It is important to note, that directory services are not required to run ccmed.
+It is just an easy way to publish if you choose to use it.
+It is also possible to run directory services within an organization and not publish to ccme.com.
+3. Fair Play Policy Distribution.  ccmed allows groups to develop their own policies about fair play.
+Owners of a policy can choose to list or de-list addresses (certificates) in the policy.
+This will allow others who want to filter or block messages based on someone's adherence to the fair play policy.
+The policies are distributed in the ccmed servers, but ccme.com will act as the central place to be notified of subscribed policy changes.

 Quick Install
 -------------